 The personnel are derived from Tom Lord's Jazz Discography.
 However, Lord has a "Fip Richard" on trumpet, and an unidentified drummer.
 Vernel Fournier confirmed that he was behind the drums on this session.

-There is a copy of Ping 1007, a 45-rpm single released in 1957, in Len Bukowski's collection.
-78 rpm copies of Ping 1007 are also extant.
-(To confirm the date we have Tom Kelly's recollection of opening a package containing Ping 1005 and 1007 while doing some part-time work at a Saint Louis radio station, in the early summer of 1957.)
+Ping 1007 was released in 1957, on 78 and 45 rpm.
+(To confirm the date we have Tom Kelly's recollection of opening a package containing Ping 1005 and 1007 while doing some part-time work at a Saint Louis radio station.
+This was in the early summer of 1957.)

 There are no solos on "Swinging," but the tight, well executed arrangement sounds like the work of Hobart Dotson, who for about a year (from May or June 1958 to June 1959) would be playing lead trumpet and writing for Sun Ra's Arkestra; on some live gigs from the period, Dotson was billed as the leader.
 Interestingly, Hobart Dotson, Eddie Williams, and Eddie Calhoun had also served in the big band that Horace Henderson led (with Porter Kilbert as a featured soloist) during the summer of 1954.
 And in January 1956, Kilbert was working in the C&C All Stars with a four-horn front line whose other members were Fip Ricard, Tom Archia on tenor sax, and Gus Chappelle on trombone—plus Eddie Calhoun and Vernel Fournier in the rhythm section.